 Just so you know, this filtration of bot traffic out from your Google Analytics a/c ensures all types of recognized bots (the ones mentioned above) steer clear of your data.
 However, the method may not be able to debar unidentified or a new type of bots.

 Why Not Ignore Bot Traffic?

 Not making this up.
-Right on the day I was working on this article, the very next day I encountered with Spam Bots (Spam comments on my blog).
-Reading or writing about bot traffic, or spam bots in particular, did not seem scary until I saw this:
+Right on the day, I was working on this article, the very next day I encountered Spam Bots (Spam comments on my blog).
+Reading or writing about bot traffic, or spam bots, in particular, did not seem scary until I saw this: